Child Custody Lawyers

 Child custody and visitation are emotionally-charged issues that can easily become the greatest sources of conflict in a divorce or separation.
 But, even with all the emotions spurred by the question of how and where children will be raised, many separating parents are able to come to a fair and mutual agreement about custody and visitation.
 In some cases, with the guidance of skilled child custody lawyers, families

-With the assistance of Haas Tharrington, P.A. child custody lawyers in North Carolina, parties can resolve issues with a legal parenting agreement.
+With the assistance of Haas & Associates, P.A. child custody lawyers in North Carolina, parties can resolve issues with a legal parenting agreement.
 This agreement is usually part of a larger separation agreement that covers other issues as well—such as child support and the division of marital property.
 A separation agreement can be much more detailed than a court order, and more tailored to—as well as sensitive to—the particular needs of the family.

 When parents are able to reach agreement about co-parenting, joint custody becomes an option—one that gives both parents a major role in the life of the child.
 With joint physical and legal custody, the child usually resides with each parent for a significant amount of time during the year.
 With this type of custody, both parents are informed about—and make decisions about—the education, health, and welfare of the child.

 Besides joint physical and legal custody, there are certain other options:

 - Sole physical and legal custody.
 The parent with whom the child lives makes all decisions, including those related to health, education, and residency.
 The other parent may still have visitation rights, but does not have significant input regarding major decisions related to the child.